University Studies Course (USC)

 USC 101 Introduction to University Education I 1.

 Developmental and academic topics to assist students as they make well-informed decisions about majors.
-Topics include: transition issues between high school and college; community and diversity; major and career decision making; assessment of interests, skills, and values; available university resources; overview of university majors and minors as well as policies and procedures.
-FYC students only.
-Student cannot get credit for both USC 101 and 103.
+Topics include: transition issues between high school and college; community and diversity; major and career decision making; assessment of interests, skills, and values; university resources; overview of university majors and minors as well as policies and procedures.
+Exploratory Studies students only.
+Student cannot get credit for both USC 101 and USC 103.

 USC 102 Introduction to University Education II 1.